dali92002/DocEnTR/README.md

 # DocEnTR

 ## Description
-Pytorch implementation of the paper DocEnTr: An End-to-End Document Image Enhancement Transformer .....
+Pytorch implementation of the paper [DocEnTr: An End-to-End Document Image Enhancement Transformer](https://arxiv.org/abs/2201.10252).
 This model is implemented on top of the [vit-pytorch](https://github.com/lucidrains/vit-pytorch) vision transformers library.
 The proposed model can be used to enhance (binarize) degraded document images, as shown in the following samples.

 <table style="padding:10px">
     <tr>